Ballerina (2025 film): Cast

 Sharon Duncan-Brewster appears as Nogi, Eve's mentor.
-Choi Soo-young plays Katla Park, Eve's first field mission protectee, while Robert Maaser plays Dex, the Chancellor's right-hand man.
+Robert Maaser plays Dex, the Chancellor's right-hand man.
 Jung Doo-hong appears as Il Seong, who attempts to capture Katla.
 Waris Ahluwalia appears as The Eye, a cultist overseeing the town, while David Castañeda plays Javier Macarro, Eve and Lena's father who is affiliated with the Ruska Roma.
 Abraham Popoola stars as Frank, a high-end arms dealer based in Prague, while Ava McCarthy plays Ella Pine, the Chancellor's granddaughter and Pine's daughter.
 Juliet Doherty portrays Tatiana, a talented ballerina who was a former trainee of the Ruska Roma alongside Eve before she was dismissed.
 Daniel Bernhardt plays the Scarred Eye Assassin, after previously portraying Kirill in the first film.
+Rila Fukushima makes an uncredited cameo as Petra, Eve's final test who she has to kill to become an agent for the Ruska Roma.

 Production

 Development

-Ana de Armas was cast in 2021 to play a ballerina-assassin named Eve Macarro.
+Ana de Armas (pictured) was cast in 2021 to play a ballerina-assassin named Eve Macarro.

 Shay Hatten was inspired by the trailer to John Wick: Chapter 2 (2017) to write a spec script about a ballerina-assassin.
 Although his action-thriller Ballerina was conceived as a standalone project, when Lionsgate acquired it in July 2017, they had Hatten rewrite it as part of the John Wick universe.
 Thunder Road would produce the film and some of its concepts were woven into John Wick: Chapter 3 – Parabellum (2019), which features Unity Phelan portraying a ballerina.
 Hatten's script was voted onto The Black List of best unproduced screenplays in 2017.

 By October 2019, Len Wiseman was hired as director.
 Wiseman was endorsed for the job after pitching his take to producer Chad Stahelski, whom Wiseman had previously directed as a stunt performer in the 2007 film Live Free or Die Hard.
 In May 2020, it was reported that Lionsgate was casting its leading actress, with Chloë Grace Moretz as the template for the kind of talent they were looking for.
-Also that month Ballerina producer Chad Stahelski confirmed that he and his 87eleven stunt team would be working closely with Wiseman on the action sequences and stunts, while acknowledging the variety Wiseman's filmmaking style would bring to the John Wick franchise.
+Also that month, Stahelski confirmed that he and his 87Eleven stunt team would be working closely with Wiseman on the action sequences and stunts, while acknowledging the variety Wiseman's filmmaking style would bring to the John Wick franchise.
 At that point, Wiseman and Hatten were working on a newer draft of the script.

 By October 2021, Ana de Armas entered negotiations to play the titular character.
 In April 2022, Lionsgate officially announced Ballerina at CinemaCon, and revealed that de Armas would star in the lead role.
 By July 2022, upon de Armas's insistence for the involvement of a female screenwriter, Emerald Fennell was hired to take a pass on the script.